 - Without multiply the transformation matrix at the first, instead, just multiply a rotation matrix with local space normals ;

-Since most of the rendering pipelines(as far as I know) are designed to deal with scene transform on CPU side, and always passes the already multiplied transformation matrix to GPU, then the method 3 is used commonly. but for hlsl it doesn’t provide a native inverse function like glsl, that means whether you have to build a special hardcoded one for this purpose or inverse it previously on CPU side.
-And with respect to this little cons the method 2 looks like another good choice because you don’t need any inverse operation, the cost changes to an additional cbuffer data passed to GPU.
-Currently, I choose to use method 2, unless it hits me with some painful issues I think I won’t change to method 3 in DX.
+Since most of the rendering pipelines(as far as I know) are designed to deal with scene transform on the CPU side, and always passes the already multiplied transformation matrix to GPU, then the method 3 is used commonly.
+But for HLSL it doesn’t provide a native inverse function like GLSL, that means whether you have to build a special hard-coded version for this purpose or inverse it previously on the CPU side.
+And with respect to this little cons the method 2 looks like another good choice because you don’t need any inverse operation on the GPU, the cost changes to an additional cbuffer data passed to GPU.
+Currently, I choose to use method 2, unless it hits me with some painful issues I think I won’t change to method 3 in DirectX.

 And then the normal mapping became a little bit annoyed.
-The technique to store the geometry detail as the offsets in surface/vertex’s tangent space was invented by Blinn in 70’s, which we called normal mapping commonly now, it is one kind of bump mapping techniques which could give a huge improvement in surfaces detail but without adding more vertices to hurt the performance.
-Since the common practice is storing normal texture in tangent space, unless we could get the tangent space to model’s local/world space transformation, we can’t apply it to our vertex normals.
-This means we need to construct a space which treats the vertex normals as the positive Z axis, then transform the normal texture data to world space, or transform the other light/position data to tangent space with its inverse matrix.
+The technique to store the geometry detail as the offsets in surface/vertex’s tangent space was invented by Blinn in the ’70s, which we called normal mapping commonly now, it is one kind of bump mapping techniques which could give a huge improvement about the surfaces detail without adding more vertices to hurt the performance.
+Since the common practice is storing normal texture in tangent space, unless we could get the tangent space-to-model’s local/world space transformation, we can’t apply it to our vertex normals.
+This means we need to construct a space that treats the vertex normals as the positive Z axis, then transform the normal texture data to world space, or transform the other light/position data to tangent space with its inverse matrix.
 There are still some different approaches:

 In practical, if we choose method 1, then we have to precompute the tangent vector and store it offline somewhere, then passed to GPU in real-time.
 And if we choose method 2, we need to calculate it on CPU side then send to GPU, basically, it has no implementation difference with method 1.
 I chose method 2 and implement it on shader directly, rather than the original idea to compute it on CPU, it would spend less bandwidth and make the vertex data structure tighter.
 The idea comes from a nice blog post, it utilizes the built-in shader partial derivative functions to calculate the screen space gradient, then does some cross-product to get the final results.
-But since OpenGL commonly use RHS and DirectX commonly use LHS, also because of the different windows/texture coordinates of them, it confused me a lot.
+But since OpenGL users commonly use RHS and DirectX users commonly use LHS, also because of the different windows/texture coordinate system of them, it confused me a lot at the beginning.

 The texture coordinates of OpenGL starts from bottom-left corner, and when submitting 2D texture data array (1D in memory) to OpenGL, it would fill the texture buffer from the bottom-left corner to top; In DirectX the texture coordinates starts from top-left corner, and DirectX texture buffer would be filled from top-left corner to bottom.
 That means if you sample a texture data with same coordinates, OpenGL and DirectX would return the same results.
 And this means actually for every loaded textures data, I don’t need to change anything related with UV coordinates.
 The misinterpretation of this led me to a wrong UV convert parser at the first.